currently-coding/knowledge/Wissenschaftswoche Chemie/Schueler/Schlaf.md

 **Thalamus**: prevents sensory signals from reaching the cortex **Reticular formation:** regulates the transition between sleep and wakefulness **Pons**: helps initiate REM sleep.
 The extraocular movements that occur during REM are due to the activity of PPRF (paramedian pontine reticular formation/conjugate gaze center).
+**Gender Differences**:
+- Men spend more time in N1 + more nighttime awakenings -> more daytime sleepiness
+- Woman maintain longer slow-wave sleep
+- Woman complain more about difficulties about falling asleep

 ## Cellular Level
 **Initiating sleep**: